AnjaliSharma2023/Web-Application/team/readme.txt

 3. **10 pm meeting** on Teams
 3.1.
 Daily scrum: timeboxed to 15 min: what did you do, what are you going to do, and what do you need to get there?

+---
+Wednesday (2021-02-10)

+1. **10 pm daily scrum** on Teams: what did you do, what are you going to do, and what do you need to get there?

 +++
 Ground Rules